 Winemaker Brendan Seal runs Urbn Vino, where Pinot Noir is the tipple of choice.
 This city winery only sells online these days with exquisitely crafted drops created from Central Otago and Waitaki grapes.

 Fig and cranberry sourdough, 100% wholemeal spelt flour loaf and traditional gingerbread are just some of the artisan breads baked daily at Spelt on Highgate.
 Also the makers of Dunedin's best sausage roll (lamb and harissa - as voted by locals), get in early before the local devotees clean out the cabinets.

 Wild Dispensary is a herbal remedy and tonic company based in Dunedin, Otago.
 Its products are handmade in small batches using wild harvested herbs.
-The tonic blends are designed to support all year-round wellness.
+The tonic blends are designed to support year-round wellness.
 The busy owners ensure almost all the plants and herbs are harvest in Otago, from the foothills of the Southern Alps to the dry mountains of Central Otago.
 Their newest product ‘Fire Cider’ is adapted from an old European gypsy recipe and infused with potent native New Zealand herbs for a dose of goodness that super-powers the immune system.
-Find them on Saturday mornings at the Otago Farmers’ Market or online.